StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

 {% endtabs %}

 {% hint style="info" %}
-If this is disabled, the Autonomous Anomaly Detector will not be able to authenticate against the running StackState installation, unless you [manually create the cluster-wide resources](required_permissions.md#manually-creating-the-cluster-wide-resources)
+Note that if automatic creation of cluster-wide resources is disabled, you will need to [manually create the cluster-wide resources](required_permissions.md#manually-create-the-cluster-wide-resources) for the Autonomous Anomaly Detector to authenticate against the running StackState installation.
 {% endhint %}

-### Manually creating the cluster-wide resources
+### Manually create the cluster-wide resources

-If you need to manually create the cluster-wide resources, ask your Kubernetes administrator to create the below 3 resources in the Kubernetes cluster.
+If you need to manually create the cluster-wide resources, ask your Kubernetes administrator to create the 3 resources below in the Kubernetes cluster.

 {% hint style="info" %}
-Ensure that for both `ClusterRoleBinding` resources you specify the correct namespace for the bound `ServiceAccount`
+Ensure that you specify the correct namespace for the bound `ServiceAccount` for both of the `ClusterRoleBinding` resources.
 {% endhint %}

 {% tabs %}